Richard Freeman (physician)

 In a medical tribunal in Manchester, Freeman was accused of aiding cyclists with doping and related misconduct.
 He admitted to 18 of 22 charges against him.
 In March 2021, the tribunal additionally found Freeman guilty of ordering testosterone, a performance-enhancing drug restricted by World Anti-Doping Agency and UK Anti-Doping rules, for a Team Sky cyclist in 2011, "knowing or believing" it was to help dope a cyclist.
 After the decision, Freeman was permanently struck off the medical register by the General Medical Council.

+Following a UK Anti-Doping (UKAD) investigation, he was banned from all sport for a period of four years for "possession of a prohibited substance" and "tampering or attempted tampering with any part of doping control".

 Career

 Freeman worked as the head of medicine and head of sports science at Bolton Wanderers F.C. from 2001 to 2009.
 He began working for British Cycling and Team Sky in 2009.

 The General Medical Council (GMC) alleged that, in May 2011, Freeman ordered 30 Testogel (testosterone) sachets from Fit4Sports Limited to the National Cycling Centre, Manchester.
 It is also alleged that Freeman claimed that the delivery was a mistake and later asked for confirmation to be sent from Fit4Sports asking for the return of the delivery.

 On 12 June 2011, Freeman received a jiffy bag from British Cycling coach Simon Cope.
 An investigation into the jiffy bag, conducted by UK Anti-Doping, revealed that the bag had been moved by Cope in an airplane to Geneva, Switzerland where it was driven to La Toissure, France.
 The contents of the package is disputed.
 Later in June, Freeman arranged a therapeutic use exemption (TUE) for Bradley Wiggins to take triamcinolone.
 Freeman denies any wrongdoing surrounding the powerful drug, stating that he was "abiding by the TUE system".
 Freeman has said that his laptop, where medical records of the cyclists were kept, was stolen from a Greek hotel in 2014.
 Thus, the contents of the jiffy bag is not certain.
 Freeman claims that it contained Fluimucil, but the medication is common throughout Europe; this questions the need to have the package sent by air.

 He resigned from British Cycling in October 2017, citing "stress related issues".